Maximum Sum-Rank Distance Codes over Finite Chain Rings: Introduction

 In this work, we introduce and study MSRD codes and linearized Reed-Solomon codes over finite chain rings, together with their applications in Space-Time Coding with multiple fading blocks and physical-layer multishot Network Coding.
 Finite chain rings are those finite rings whose family of ideals form a chain with respect to set inclusion.
 They are an important subfamily of finite principal ideal rings.
 In fact, finite principal ideal rings are all Cartesian products of finite chain rings \cite[Th.
 VI.2]{mcdonald}.
-Moreover, finite chain rings include Galois rings, which are of the form $ \mathbb{Z}_{p^r}[x] / (f) $, where $ p $ is a prime number, $ r $ is a positive integer, and $ f \in \mathbb{Z}_{p^r}[x] $ is a polynomial whose reduction modulo $ p $ is irreducible.
-Galois rings hence recover finite fields (when $ r = 1 $) and finite rings of the form $ \mathbb{Z}_{p^r} $ (when $ f = x $).
+Moreover, finite chain rings include Galois rings (although not all finite chain rings are Galois rings \cite[Th.
+XVII.5]{mcdonald}), which are of the form $ \mathbb{Z}_{p^r}[x] / (F) $, where $ p $ is a prime number, $ r $ is a positive integer, and $ F \in \mathbb{Z}_{p^r}[x] $ is a polynomial whose reduction modulo $ p $ is irreducible.
+Galois rings hence include finite fields (when $ r = 1 $) and finite rings of the form $ \mathbb{Z}_{p^r} $ (when $ F = x $).
 Finite chain rings also include quotients of subrings of the complex field of the form $ \mathbb{Z}_{2^r}[i] = \mathbb{Z}[i]/(2^r) $, where $ i $ is the imaginary unit, see \cite[Th.
 XVII.5]{mcdonald}.